selhorn/f5-openstack-docs/docs/lbaas/solution/topic_l2-l3-segmentation-modes.rst

 .. warning::

-    These settings must be configured correctly for the |agent-long| to manage your BIG-IP(s).
+    These settings must be configured correctly for the |agent-long| to manage your BIG-IP device(s).
 Knowledge of networking concepts and BIG-IP configuration is required.

 L2 segmentation mode settings: